bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 They monitor wound conditions, such as moisture and temperature, and can deliver targeted drug treatments to improve healing processes.

-Companies: This technology is still mostly in the prototype phase; if you know companies that are developing smart bandages, let us know in the comments.
+Companies: This bluetooth health device is still mostly in the prototype phase; if you know companies that are developing smart bandages, let us know in the comments.

 ## Remote patient monitoring & diagnostics devices